Macchi C.205 Veltro: Operational history

-One of the greatest British fighter pilots of World War II, Group Captain Duncan-Smith DSO DFC respected both the Macchi and the Italian airmen:
+One of the greatest British fighter pilots of the Second World War, Group Captain Duncan-Smith DSO DFC, respected both the C.205 and the Italian airmen who flew it:

 Like its predecessors, the first Veltros were insufficiently armed, but the aircraft often performed well in combat.
 Guido Carestiato said the C.205 was the "best Italian fighter that he knew".
 The C.205 ace Luigi Gorrini scored 19 or 24 victories (in return, he was downed four or five times).
 Gorrini claimed 12 victories in July 1943, several of them with the Veltro.

 Battle of Pantelleria

 1° Stormo received the first Veltros in time to fight over the southern Italian air base.
 In free-ranging patrols, the wing fielded 24 Veltros (around 1/10 of all those produced) and nine Folgores in an attempt to intercept enemy aircraft in the area.